 BSW - Black Sidewall, marking letters are black.

 COLD - Indication to measure the pressure on cold tyres.

 DOT - Department of Transportation - tyre properties are consistent with all the safety standards of the U.S. Department of Transportation.
 Next to this marking, a 12-digit identification code or serial number is indicated.
 At the end of the DOT number, the tyre date code is shown.

 Tyre date code - This is presented at the end of the DOT number.
 The photo shows a Matador tyre manufactured in week 42 of 2008.
 Information on the age of the tyre is also on the sidewall.
 Look for the tyre identification number, beginning with DOT.
 This is a sequence of 7 to 12 characters providing the information on the entire batch of tyres produced in the factory.

 The last four digits of this code (usually circled) give information about the date of the tyre’s manufacture.
 For example, 4208, the first two digits indicate the week of manufacture, followed by two digits of the year, which means that the tyre was manufactured in week 42 of 2008.

 DSST - RunFlat tyre offered by Dunlop.

-ECE, e, E - stands for Economic Commission of Europe, which means European approval.
+ECE, e, E - stands for Economic Commission of Europe, which means compliance with European regulations

-INSIDE - Symbol used in asymmetric tyres, which indicates that the sidewall of the tyre is to be installed toward the inside of the car, facing the wheel hub.
+INSIDE - Symbol used in asymmetric tyres; it indicates that the sidewall of the tyre is to be installed toward the inside of the car, facing the wheel hub.
 This side of the tyre should not be visible from outside the vehicle.

 JLB - Jointless Band made of nylon.